akhil-sharmaaa/day2_batch10/readme.md

-i have started new batch in fynd batch number is 10
+i have started new batch in fynd acadmey and batch number is 10